aws/aws-eks-best-practices/content/reliability/docs/application.md

 ### Use a Service Mesh

-You can use a service mesh to improve your application’s resiliency.
+You can use a service mesh to improve your application's resiliency.
 Service meshes enable service-to-service communication and increase the observability of your microservices network.
-Most service mesh products work by having a small network proxy run alongside each service that intercepts and inspects the application’s network traffic.
+Most service mesh products work by having a small network proxy run alongside each service that intercepts and inspects the application's network traffic.
 You can place your application in a mesh without modifying your application.
-Using service proxy’s built-in features, you can have it generate network statistics, create access logs, and add HTTP headers to outbound requests for distributed tracing.
+Using service proxy's built-in features, you can have it generate network statistics, create access logs, and add HTTP headers to outbound requests for distributed tracing.

 A service mesh can help you make your microservices more resilient with features like automatic request retries, timeouts, circuit-breaking, and rate-limiting.